Not currently listed in Venice's public API catalog — last listed Jun 22, 2026. Delisted models may still respond to direct API calls.

 MiniMax M3 — TLDR

-• 🆕 MiniMax's latest M-series frontier model for coding and agents.
+• 🆕 MiniMax's frontier M-series model for coding and agentic work.

-• 👁️ Natively multimodal: accepts text, image, and video input.
+• 👁️ Natively multimodal: text, image, and video input.

-• 🔧 Built for tool use, function calling, and agentic workflows.
+• 🌐 Built for tool use, function calling, and web-style retrieval.

 💰 Pricing